Derived category and ACM bundles of moduli space of vector bundles on a curve: Cohomology via wall-crossing of derived category

 \section{Cohomology via wall-crossing of derived category}

-To prove the main theorems, we need to show the vanishing of many cohomology groups of vector bundles constructed from restricted Poincar\'e bundles and the theta divisor.
-A critical technical step is to identify the cohomology groups of the bundles on different birational models.
+To prove the main theorems, a critical technical step is to identify the cohomology groups of the bundles on different birational models.
 Halpern-Leistner and Ballard-Favero-Katzarkov provided a systematic way to study the derived category of a variation of GIT (\cite{HL15, BFK19}).
 In this section, we review their works, in particular the quantization theorem.

-Technically, the forementioned results treated the derived category of a quotient stack.
+Technically, the results treat the derived category of a quotient stack.
 However, the following (well-known) lemma and its corollary show that it can be applied to the cohomology computation on the coarse moduli space.
 Let $\rD^{\mathrm{per}}(\rM)$ be the category of perfect complexes over $\rM$.

 \begin{lemma} Let $\cM$ be a smooth Artin stack and $\pi : \cM \to \rM$ be its good moduli space.
 Then $L\pi^* :\rD^{\mathrm{per}}(\rM) \to \rD^b(\cM)$ is fully faithful. \end{lemma}

 \begin{proof} We have an isomorphism $\cO_{\rM} \to R \pi_* \cO_{\cM}$ from the definition of a good moduli space.
 For any $F^{\bullet}, G^{\bullet} \in \rD^{\mathrm{per}}(\rM)$ and $i \in \ZZ$, we have isomorphisms